Mardakan: Places of interest

 The main points of interest of Mardakan are its castles with watchtowers, technically being keeps.
-There are two keeps - one being with a round tower, the other with a quadrangular tower.
-These towers are parts of the general chain of towers and other fortresses over the Absheron peninsula.
+There are two keeps - one being the Round Mardakan Fortress, also known as the Small Mardakan Castle, built in 1232 at the order of the Shirvanshah Fariburz III, and the Quadrangular Mardakan Fortress.
 When enemies attacked, the tops of these towers were lit up with oil to warn the population of the approaching danger.
+The main objective of the small castle however was to deter Russian pirates, who were raiding the settlement from the north of the peninsula.
 The round tower was built in the 13th century and is 15.5 meters in diameter with three stories.
 The quadrangular tower dates from 14th century and is about 25 meters tall with five stories.
+These towers are parts of the general chain of towers and other fortresses over the Absheron Peninsula.

-Mardakan is the favorite places for building dacha summer cottages for Baku residents.
+Mardakan is a place to build dacha summer cottages for Baku residents.
 The tradition to build cottages in Mardakan dates back to the 19th century when business magnates from the emerging oil industry began to build extravagant summer houses.
 Nowadays, the construction boom in Mardakan continues with a wave of newly made generation of businessmen, who keep the tradition of transforming old Absheron style architecture dachas with architecture from Europe, such as French and Mediterranean house building manner.
-As in old days, French architecture stands out among all other architecture styles followed in the construction of summer cottages, with a whole new White City project in down town of the capital of Azerbaijan, which is purely French architecture.
+For a long time, Mardakan was considered an affordable place to purchase land.
+However, in recent months, acquiring land has become more expensive as available plots have become scarcer.
+Mardakan is now one of the most expensive areas to buy land, but despite this, the trend of purchasing land and constructing houses continues to be strong and remains prevalent today.
+As in old days, French architecture used to stand out among all other architecture styles followed in the construction of summer cottages, with a whole new White City project in down town of the capital of Azerbaijan, which is purely French architecture.
+Nowadays, the practice of building houses that lean toward a more contemporary architecture and modernist style is becoming more popular.

-Mardakan has a favourable microclimate for growing fruits and vegetables.
-This has attracted several plantations, one of them being the Mardakan Arboretum.